trust-agi/trust-agi.github.io/content/post/phd-completion/.ipynb_checkpoints/index-checkpoint.md

   #filename: nsf.jpg  # Uncomment to load an image from `assets/media/` instead.
 ---

-Congratutations on **six** team members for completing their thesss in 2024.
+Congratutations on **six** team members for completing their theses in 2024.
 It is our fortune to have worked with them.

 <!--more-->